 These apps aren’t just about speed but also a part of the digital food culture.
 People browse them the same way they scroll through social media, reading comments and checking photos before making a choice.

-Quick service restaurants and ready-made meals benefit the most, offering convenience to busy customers while keeping up with visual trends.
+Quick-service restaurants and ready-made meals benefit the most, offering convenience to busy customers while keeping up with visual trends.

 Craving Something New